TechHutTV/homelab/media/README.md

 ## Download Clients

 ### NZBGet

+#### NZBGet Login Credentials
+The default credentials for NZBGet are a username of `nzbget` and a password of `tegbzn6789`.
+It's strongly recommended to change these default credentials for security reasons.
+This can be done under Settings > SECURITY, then change the ControlUsername and ControlPassword.

 #### Fix directory does not appear to exist inside the container error
 This error may appear within Sonarr and Radarr.
 Once NZBGet is setup go to settings and under **INCOMING NZBS** change the **AppendCategoryDir** to **No**.
 This will prevent some potential mapping issues and save on unnessesary directories.